Home

 The Elgin County Railway Museum is housed in the historic Michigan Central Railroad Shop and is accessed from Wellington Street.

 Two large railroad shows are held at the Museum each year, Railway Nostalgia Weekend is the first weekend in May and Railway Heritage Weekend is held on the fourth weekend in August.
-Each year the public support for the Museum grows, and the annual shows draw visitors in their thousands to St Thomas Ontario, from across Canada, the USA and Europe.

 The Elgin County Railway Museum is open Monday, Wednesday and Saturday mornings all year round.
 From May to September they are also open every Sunday from 10am until 4pm.